Police inquiries and unannounced inspections have been carried out at disability care homes in West Sussex.

-A care home company has today been fined almost half a million pounds after an elderly resident fell from her first floor window and died.
+A care home company has been fined almost half a million pounds after an elderly resident fell from her first floor window and died.

-Guildford Crown Court heard that the 87-year-old was staying at the Coppice Lea Nursing home in Surrey, owned and managed by Caring Homes Healthcare Group Limited.
+An 87-year-old was staying at the Coppice Lea Nursing home in Surrey, owned and managed by Caring Homes Healthcare Group Limited.
 In the early hours of 3 October 2013, the woman fell about four metres through her window.